google/oss-fuzz/docs/ideal_integration.md

 it does not crash, hang, or runs out of memory instantly.
 See details at http://libfuzzer.info and http://tutorial.libfuzzer.info.

+The interface between the [fuzz target]((http://libfuzzer.info/#fuzz-target)) and the fuzzing engines is C, so you may use C or C++ to implement the fuzz target.

 Examples:
 [boringssl](https://github.com/google/boringssl/tree/master/fuzz),
 [SQLite](https://www.sqlite.org/src/artifact/ad79e867fb504338),